10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 #9: The Candy Land Nutcracker Wreath That’ll Make Your Front Door the Talk of the Street

-Your golden retriever sits by the front door every single morning, tail wagging, nose pressed against the glass.
+Your golden retriever is by the front door every single morning.
+Her tail is wagging.
+Her nose is pressed up against the glass.
 That door deserves something as extra as she is.

 And honestly?
 This wreath is it.